FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   2. User presses the conference that wants so select
   3. The system presents the conference selected
 * **Alternative Flows and Exceptions**
-  * If there's no conferences to select, no conferences will be shown in the "Select Conference" menu
+  * If there is no conference to select, no conferences will be shown in the "Select Conference" menu

 #### Consult the Assigned Personalized Schedule
 * **Actors** - attendee